Website City of Meridian

 Perform municipal engineering work under the general direction of the Assistant City Engineer and/or City Engineer;

-Perform design review of public works projects;
+Perform design review and actual design of public works projects;

 Perform planning, and design functions in conjunction with construction of sanitary sewer, water main, recycled water main, and wastewater treatment works projects;